-Our broad and balanced curriculum is in the process of review.
-Each term, our whole school topic centres around a good quality text, fiction or non-fiction.
-The teachers link the learning across the various curriculum areas to events, characters, subjects and places within the text giving relevance and focus to the children’s’ learning.
-Links are never tenuous and if necessary a subject may be taught discretely.
-Please see our four year curriculum map below.
-This is a developing document and topics taught previously have the linked texts used.
+Each term, our whole school topic centres around good quality texts, including, fiction and non-fiction books.
+The teachers link the learning across the various curriculum areas to events, characters, subjects and places within the text, giving relevance and focus to the children’s learning.
+Please see below for our current curriculum map.

 The 3 Prime Areas of the EYFS are: